VaronisThreatLabs/SnowGoat/README.md

 ## Support
 ### Limitations
-1. Please avoid changing and adding resources manually, this could cause sync issues with the Terraform state and break the proviosining (apply/destroy)
+1. Please avoid changing and adding resources manually, this could cause sync issues with the Terraform state and break the provisioning (apply/destroy).
 2. If encountered a sync issue in Terraform, manually delete `*.tfstate`, `*.tfstate.backup`, `*.lock`, `.terraform/` files and folders.
    1. After deleting these files and folders, execute `terraform init` again, to reinitialize providers.
    2. If after destruction, there are still resources left in the services (usually only AWS role/policy), please remove them by hand.
 This is a rare behaviour.
+3. In cases of `sts:AssumeRole` errors, when using a stage in Snowflake:
+   1. This issue usually happens when Snowflake is trying to assume the role Terraform has provisioned for its Trusted Relationship, though Snowflake cannot access the STS endpoint for this region, as it is not enabled on your AWS account.
+   2. If your Snowflake instance is hosted at an AWS non-enabled-by-default region (e.g. Zurich: 'eu-central-2'), then enable this region on your AWS account as well.